 pic.twitter.com/ZM1rPjJcVP

-This is where Trueshot is required.. reporting on real world events with verifiable images.
-We provide a timestamped NFT to prove an image is authentic the moment it's captured.
-As image editing becomes easier, the need for authenticity grows stronger, especially in fast moving news reporting.
+This is exactly where Trueshot is needed.
+Reporting on real world events with verifiable images.
+A timestamped NFT proves an image is authentic the moment it's captured.
+As image editing becomes easier, the need for authenticity grows stronger, especially in fast-moving news.

-The future of digital content creation is bright, but it comes with challenges.
-As we gain more control over image output, we need to be cautious about how it's used.
+The future of digital content creation is exciting, but it comes with real challenges.
+As we gain more control over image output, we need tools to protect what's real.
+Trueshot provides that.